-Putin: North Korea crisis could be 'impossible' to solve
+Putin: North Korea crisis may be 'impossible' to solve

 "When a rogue regime has a nuclear weapon and an ICBM pointed at you, you do not take steps to lower your guard.
 No one would do that.
 We certainly won't."

-Daniel Pinkston, professor of International Relations at Troy University agrees the freeze-for-freeze deal doesn't make sense.
+Daniel Pinkston, professor of international relations at Troy University, in the US, agrees the "freeze for freeze" deal doesn't make sense.

 "I don't think it's an equitable exchange.
 On the one hand it's asking North Korea to freeze or do what it's already supposed to be doing under international law," Pinkston said.

-Note: Clarification: Some quotes in this story have been altered to match the official translation.